-An artists' book is a book made by an artist that has a visual impact, whether it is through the overall design, the typography, the pictures within, or the binding.
+An artist's book is a book made by an artist that has a visual impact, whether it is through the overall design, the typography, the pictures within, or the binding.
 The books are usually produced with painstaking care in very limited editions, or as unique examples.

-The collection at the Little Fine Arts Library has a wide-ranging variety of shapes and sizes, some more book-like than others.
-We have an emphasis on books that are 3-dimensional or have a sculptural quality, collecting objects that can be displayed in our two cases at the front of the Little Library, which were provided by the Donovan Trust at the University of Kentucky for this purpose.
+The collection at the Lucille Caudill Little Fine Arts Library has a wide-ranging variety of shapes and sizes, some more book-like than others.
+We have an emphasis on books that are 3-dimensional or have a sculptural quality, collecting objects that can be displayed in our display cases at the Little Library, which were provided by the Donovan Trust at the University of Kentucky for this purpose.

 2. Go to the drop down menu and select "Subject."

-Items cataloged as part of this collection should have the label "Artists Books Collection, Closed Stacks" in their description.
-This means the materials are not available in the regular circulating collection, and you must ask the attendant at the desk in order access the materials.
+Items cataloged as part of this collection should have the label "Fine Arts Library - Artists Books Collection" in their description.
+These materials are not available in the regular circulating collection, and you must ask at the front desk in order access the materials.

 For additional resources for and about Artists' Books, please check out the Artists' Books Resources tab.